BBC Doctor Who - The Stories BBC

 Susan's first scene in the first story of the show, "An Unearthly Child", involved Barbara Wright lending her a book on the French Revolution, which Susan then opened and began to vocally criticise.

-All six episodes were lost in the BBC's stock clearance of the 1970s.
-However, a copy of "Prisoners of Conciergerie" was returned by a private collector in 1982.
-Then in 1987, copies of "A Land of Fear", "Guests of Madame Guillotine" and "A Change of Identity", along with another copy of "Prisoners of Conciergerie", were found in Cyprus.
-As a result, only two episodes (parts 4 and 5, "The Tyrant of France" and "A Bargain of Necessity") currently still missing.
+Unfortunately only the first three episodes and episode six currently exist in the BBC Archives.
+All six episodes were reported missing from the BBC Film and Videotape Library following an audit in 1978.
+However, a copy of the sixth episode,"Prisoners of Conciergerie", was returned by a private collector in 1982.
+Then the first three episodes, "A Land of Fear", "Guests of Madame Guillotine" and "Change of Identity", along with another copy of the sixth episode, "Prisoners of Conciergerie" were returned, in December 1984, from CBC in Cyprus.
+As a result, only two episodes (four, "The Tyrant of France", and five, "A Bargain of Necessity",) are currently still missing.

 For the planned VHS video release of this story Carole Ann Ford recorded an introduction and a segment to bridge the missing two episodes.
 However, this part of the VHS release was cancelled.
 Her linking narration (but not introduction) can be heard on this tape.